 All banks established in Turkey require licensing by the BRSA.
 Each of the Bank and, to the extent applicable, each of its subsidiaries has a current Turkish and/or other applicable license for all of its banking and other operations.
-The Bank's management believes that the Bank and each of its subsidiaries is currently in compliance with its existing material license and reporting obligations; nevertheless, if it is incorrect, or if any member of the Group were to suffer a future loss of a license, breach the terms of a license or fail to obtain any further required licenses, then this might have a material adverse effect on the Group's business, financial condition and/or results of operations.
+The Bank's management believes that the Bank and each of its subsidiaries is currently in compliance with its existing material license and reporting obligations; nevertheless, if it is incorrect, or if any member of the Bank was to suffer a future loss of a license, breach the terms of a license or fail to obtain any further required licenses, then this might have a material adverse effect on the Group's business, financial condition and/or results of operations.

-Large Shareholders - The interests of the İşbank Personnel Supplementary Pension Fund and the CHP, which together held 68.24% of the Bank's outstanding share capital as of March 31, 2016, might not be aligned with the interests of the investors in the Notes
+Large Shareholders - The interests of the İşbank Personnel Supplementary Pension Fund and the CHP, which together held 68.04% of the Bank's outstanding share capital as of 31 March 2017, might not be aligned with the interests of the investors in the Notes

-As of March 31, 2016, 40.15% of the Bank's shares were held by the İşbank Personnel Supplementary Pension Fund and 28.09% (Atatürk's shares) were owned by the CHP.
-The interests of such shareholders might not be aligned with the interests of the investor in the Notes.
+As of 31 March 2017, 39.95% of the Bank's shares were held by the İşbank Personnel Supplementary Pension Fund and 28.09% (Atatürk's shares) were owned by the CHP.
+The interests of such shareholders might not be aligned with the interests of the investors in the Notes.

-Factors that are material for the purpose of assessing the market risks associated with Notes issued under the Program
+Factors that are material for the purpose of assessing the market risks associated with Notes issued under the Programme